-The bibliography for references cited in the proposal only should be attached.
-Please note publications not cited in the proposal should not be added here.
+The bibliography for references cited in the proposal only should be attached - publications not cited in the proposal should not be added here.
 A list of the most relevant and recent publications by the applicant should be included in the applicant CV.

-Final/interim reports (maximum of three sides of A4)
+Final/interim reports (maximum of 3 sides of A4)